dfreire770/RutaUIO/README.md

 Features

-* Map
+* A Map to locate the user with GPS and place bus stops of the selected Bus Route
-* List of Main Bus Route in the City.
+* List of Main Bus Routes in the City.
 * Bus Route Details, schedule, fares, and stops.
 * QR Scanner to access Bus Route Details.